Name: Holly and Mark O’Donnell

-Mark: I made goggly eyes at here and she liked it so… goggly goggly!
+Mark: I made googly eyes at her and she liked it so… goggly goggly!

 Holly: Ha, yeah!

-Mark: Their expenses which guarantees us a paycheck at the end of the week which is really nice because I don’t like working for nothing, so… I don’t think anybody does.
+Mark: Their expenses which guarantee us a paycheck at the end of the week which is really nice because I don’t like working for nothing, so… I don’t think anybody does.

 Holly: Haha.
 No.

 Mark: Unless you work for a charity, but… Anyway, family time.
 We like it because we can go to different states because we have family in different states, so we can make our home time where they’re at to make it feasible for both of us, family, and friends.

 Holly: And that’s one advantage of the industry that we’re in.
 That we can travel and do home time elsewhere.
 So it’s kind of a plus for us that we get to turn around and have the job we have and we don’t have to pay to fly or drive somewhere so that is an advantage also.

 Mark: Right.
 And who doesn’t like a home cooked meal?
 So, you know, it’s home-cooked meals from home and families is great.
 But more on the Crete, reasons why we choose to stay here at Crete after doing it for two years.
 They have an open door policy, which is great because if we have any type of issue we can just walk in and we can talk to our asset managers, we can talk to our fleet manager, all the way down to payroll…

 Holly: And all the way up the chain.